Turkeyville’s Haunted Adventure Carves up Some Fall Fun with Haunted Barn, Spooky Train, Corn Maze + Hayrides

 Fall Events at Turkeyville

 Fall is one of our favorite times to visit Turkeyville.
-Be sure to snag some homemade donuts and cider and you’ve got a perfect family outing.
+Snag some homemade donuts and cider, and you’ll have a perfect family outing.

 corn maze near me

-Beginning October 7, Turkeyville sets the stage for weekend fall fun in Southwest Michigan with its annual Haunted Adventure.
+Beginning in October, Turkeyville’s annual Haunted Adventure sets the stage for weekend fall fun in Southwest Michigan.

 Everything about Turkeyville’s Haunted Adventure is family-friendly.
 Try a creepy hayride, walk through the corn maze, see how brave you are in the haunted barn and catch a spooky train ride.

-Set aside a couple of hours to enjoy this fun experience and the beautiful fall scenery.
+Set aside a few hours to enjoy this fun experience and the beautiful fall scenery.

 Haunted Adventure Activities